TosbackCgusBridge-Bot/CGUs-versions/Overstock/Privacy Policy.md

     *   We also ask customers to carefully review their accounts and immediately report any unexpected activity to us and their issuing bank or credit card company.
 We ask all our customers to take measures to help protect information in their online accounts, including the following:
         *   Install the latest security updates and anti-virus software on your computer to help prevent malware and viruses.
         *   Reset your e-mail account passwords frequently.
-        *   Use complex passwords (a minimum of 7 alpha/numeric cAsE sEnsitive characters).
+        *   Use complex passwords
         *   Do not use the same password on more than one website.
         *   Do not share your password with others.
-    *   Sign out/log off website sessions so that your session is closed and cannot be accessed by another user on the same computer, especially when using a public computer or terminal
+    *   Sign out/log off website sessions so that your session is closed and cannot be accessed by another user on the same computer, especially when using a public computer or terminal.

 HOW WE SHARE THE INFORMATION WE COLLECT

 *   **General Policy**
     *   We do not sell or rent customer information to third parties. except, under limited circumstances outlined below, we may share information with third parties.
     *   **The Overstock Family**
         *   We share information we collect with the Overstock family, which includes all of our subsidiaries and affiliates.
 The Overstock family may use this information to offer you products and services that may be of interest to you.
     *   **Service Providers**
         *   We may share information with companies that provide support services to us (such as a printer, e-mail, mobile marketing, or data enhancement provider) or that help us market our products and services.
 These companies may need information about you in order to perform their functions.
 These companies are not authorized to use the information we share with them for any other purpose.
     *   **Legal Requirements**
-    *   We may disclose information you provide to us when we believe disclosure is appropriate to comply with the law. to enforce or apply applicable terms and conditions and other agreements. or to protect the rights, property or safety of our company, our customers or others.
+        *   We may disclose information you provide to us when we believe disclosure is appropriate to comply with the law, including to meet national security or law enforcement requirements. to enforce or apply applicable terms and conditions and other agreements. or to protect the rights, property or safety of our company, our customers or others.
     *   **When You Direct Us**
         *   At your direction or request, we may share your information.
     *   **Business Transfers**
         *   If some or all of our business assets are sold or transferred, we generally would transfer the corresponding information regarding our customers.
 We also may retain a copy of that customer information.

 WHAT CHOICES DO YOU HAVE